nathanmentley/RemoteCongress/README.md

 # RemoteCongress

-A platform for conducting small scale public voting remotely and securely.
+A proof of concept platform for conducting small scale public voting remotely and securely.

 ## Goal